-Whether you have a puppy or a 10 year old dood, goldendoodle grooming in the comfort of your own home is a valuable skill.
+Whether you have a puppy or a 10 year old pup, Doodle / Goldendoodle grooming in the comfort of your own home is a valuable skill.
 Maybe you’re wanting to reduce your allergies.
 Maybe he’s a little too shaggy for your liking.
 Or maybe you just want to save some cash…after all, those trips to the groomer aren’t cheap!

 Psst!
 Check out Whitney and Chloe’s 11 Doodle Grooming Secrets!

-Lucky for you, we at Doodle Doods made a video tutorial series on do-it-yourself full-body dog grooming that will guide you through the process of goldendoodle grooming.
-You can find those videos and some brief step-by-step instructions below and on our YouTube channel.
+Lucky for you, we have a video tutorial series on do-it-yourself full-body dog grooming that will guide you through the process of Doodle & Goldendoodle grooming.
+You can find those videos and some brief step-by-step instructions below, as well as on our YouTube channel.

 By the way, all these videos were shot in first person perspective, so you can see what the groom looks like from your point of view!

 For a successful groom, first make sure you have the necessary Doodle grooming tools on hand.